GGA23/PromptDyG/README.md

 # PromptDyG
 > This is the code for our paper 'PromptDyG: Test-Time Prompt Adaptation on Dynamic Graphs' <br>
 # Accessing Datasets
-Please see the `get_roland_public_data.sh` script for accessing publicly available datasets used in our paper from [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html).
+Please see the `get_public_data.sh` script for accessing publicly available datasets used in our paper from [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html).
 ## How to run
 > You can run the following command directly <br>
 ```sh